yousefabdelmohymen/log-file-analyzer/Project_Report.md

 ## Conclusion

 This log analysis tool provides comprehensive insights into web server logs that can help system administrators, developers, and security professionals understand usage patterns, identify issues, and improve system performance.
 The tool is designed to be easy to use while providing powerful analysis capabilities.

-The modular design and extensive documentation ensure that the tool can be easily understood, used, and extended for specific use cases.